hassantafreshi/easy-form-builder/readme.txt

 1- Navigate to Dashboard -> Plugins -> Add New and search for Easy form builder 2- Click on “Installa Now” and than “Activate”

+== Screenshots ==
+1.Create a step of the form
+2.Preview of the form
+3.Setting of Easy Form Builder

 == Frequently Asked Questions ==
 How to Config Easy form Builder.